top of page

 Please bring your kitten in a closed carrier along with all veterinary records or other paperwork you have pertaining to your kitten’s care.
 Also, please bring a fresh stool sample (ideally less than 12 hours old).

-Your kitten’s first exam will include:
+Your kitten’s first exam includes

 • A comprehensive physical exam